Manage the bot in-call

 When a bot ends unexpectedly, it shows an end reason so you know what happened (for example, removed by a host or left alone in the call).

-For recurring internal calls, ask a host to admit ScribX automatically so bots never wait in the lobby.
+- For recurring internal calls, ask a host to admit ScribX automatically, or turn off the waiting room for that meeting.

 Remove the bot mid-call